black-roland/homeassistant-gsm-call/README.md

     device: /dev/serial/by-id/usb-HUAWEI_Technology_HUAWEI_Mobile-if01-port0
     call_duration_sec: 40
 ```

+Note:
+- The duration is counted from the moment the called phone starts ringing.
-Please take into account that your service provider might interrupt dialing before reaching the desired time if the duration is too high.
+- Your carrier might interrupt outgoing call before reaching the desired time if the duration is too high.

-The duration is counted from the moment the called phone starts ringing.
+### Dialing timeout

+Before the called phone starts ringing, there's typically a 5-10 second delay while the call connects.
+The integration will wait up to 20 seconds (default) for this connection to establish.
+This timeout can be adjusted by specifying `dial_timeout_sec`.

 ## Events